VeereshaPattar/Student-StudentCouseApi-sCollection/README.md

 ## Description

-This project involves postman collection to fetch the information of  All students,fetch the information based on Student Id and StudentCurrent enrollment by calling student api's in postman.
+This project involves postman collection to fetch the information of Courses ,fetch the information based on Student Id.

 ## Installation